Kidderminster Harriers F.C.: FA Cup

 Kidderminster have also had some success in the FA Cup.
 Brighton & Hove Albion were entertained in the late 1960s as were Blackburn Rovers & Millwall (first round) in successive seasons 1981 & 1982.
 They reached the fifth round in 1994 (a feat not again equalled by a non-league team until Crawley Town F.C. achieved it in 2011, although Crawley were fully professional), shooting to national fame after defeating Birmingham City 2–1 away and Preston North End 1–0 at home in the previous two rounds.
-They then lost narrowly (0–1) at home in front of nearly 8,000 to West Ham United.
+They then lost narrowly 0–1 at home in front of nearly 8,000 to West Ham United.

 In 2004 Kidderminster again reached the third round to face Premier League team and local rivals Wolverhampton Wanderers, Harriers were one minute away from causing a massive shock before an 89th-minute equaliser forced a replay, the game finishing 1–1 at Aggborough Harriers lost the replay 2–0 although video footage clearly showed that the second goal did not cross the line.
 In the 2008–09 season Harriers again reached the third round, losing away to Coventry City 2–0.

-In the 2013–14 FA Cup Kidderminster beat League Two side Newport County 4–2 in the Second Round In the third round, Harriers beat Peterborough United from League One 3–2 at London Road in the 3rd round replay in front of 3,483 of which 660 were travelling Harriers fans, after drawing 0–0 at Aggborough.
+In the 2013–14 FA Cup Kidderminster beat League Two side Newport County 4–2 in the second round In the third round, Harriers beat Peterborough United from League One 3–2 at London Road in the 3rd round replay in front of 3,483 of which 660 were travelling Harriers fans, after drawing 0–0 at Aggborough.
 In the fourth round they lost away to Premier League Sunderland 1–0 in front of 25,081, of which 4,000 were travelling Kidderminster fans, to end their run.

-In 2022, Harriers reached the fourth round of the FA Cup, whilst in the sixth-tier National League North, where they were drawn against Premier League opponents West Ham United.
+In 2022, Harriers reached the fourth round of the FA Cup, whilst in the sixth-tier National League North, where they were drawn against Premier League opponents West Ham United, the same club Harriers faced at home in round 5 in 1994.
 Harriers had beaten National League opposition in Grimsby Town and FC Halifax Town in the first and second round, respectively, before coming from behind to beat Championship side Reading in the third round.
-Harriers suffered a 2-1 defeat after extra time, however, courtesy of last-minute goals from Declan Rice and Jarrod Bowen.
+Harriers led for much of the tie through Alex Penny's first-half goal before West Ham equalised through Declan Rice in the last minute of stoppage time at the end of 90 minutes to send the match into extra time.
+Jarrod Bowen then scored for West Ham in the dying seconds of extra time as Harriers eventually lost 1–2 and were eliminated.